Team Rensi Motorsports: Car No. 24 history

+Hamilton Jr. returned to Rensi to drive the No. 35 for the 2007 season, finishing sixth in points.
 During the 2007–08 offseason, McDonald's ended its sponsorship of the No. 35 and David Gilliland took the FreeCreditReport.com sponsorship of the No. 25 car to the NASCAR Sprint Cup Series.
 Team Rensi signed Smithfield Foods as prime sponsor of the No. 25 car, allowing Hamilton to move to that team.
 The 35 returned late in 2008 with Danny O'Quinn driving, but he failed to finish both races he ran.